 - Preheat oven to 350°F. Line an 8x8 inch baking pan with parchment paper or lightly grease with non-stick spray and set aside.

-- In a large bowl, mix together mashed banana, eggs, milk, melted coconut oil, pure maple syrup and vanilla and whisk until combined.
+- In a large bowl, mix together mashed banana, eggs, milk, pure maple syrup and vanilla and whisk until combined.
 Lumps from bananas are okay.
 Stir in oats, baking powder, cinnamon, and salt until well combined then gently stir in the dark chocolate chips.

 - Pour oatmeal mixture into prepared baking dish, sprinkle with a few extra dark chocolate ships then put it in the oven and bake for 30-35 minutes or until set and light golden brown on top.
 Allow to cool in the baking dish for at least 5 minutes before slicing.
 Serve with more bananas, fresh fruit, maple syrup or nut butter.